MoamenAhshad/PSFreee/README.md

 ## Forked!!
 Project updated to GoldHEN 2.4B16.8

-# PSFree
+# PSFreee
-PSFree is a multi-firmware jailbreak platform for PlayStation 4 (and future support for PS5), aiming to provide an open-source and user-friendly experience.
+PSFreee is a multi-firmware jailbreak platform for PlayStation 4 (and future support for PS5), aiming to provide an open-source and user-friendly experience.
 The project is still under development and may have some issues.

 This work is based on the efforts of other repositories:
 - [PSFree from Kame](https://github.com/kmeps4/PSFree)